mgutz/plv8-bedrock/README.md

 For new tasks

+1. Choose either

-1. Create a migration
+    a) Create a migration for SQL only (no plv8)

+        # up.sql and down.sql only
         mygrate new user-auth

-    To create a plv8 migration, you have to manually copy `migrations/*-plv8-startup` for now and change the timestamp.

-2. Add or update tables, functions in `up.sql`.
+    Add or update tables, functions in `up.sql`.
 Add corresponding revert logic in `down.sql`.

+    b) Create migration with plv8 bundling

+        mygrate new user-auth -t plv8

-    For plv8 tasks, edit JavaScript in `plv8/`.
-Add function declarations in `migrations/CURRENT/up-functions.sql`.
+    Edit JS sources in `plv8/`.
+Add function declarations to `migrations/CURRENT/up-functions.sql`.

     NOTE: The plv8 directory resides outside of migrations for easy version control.
 A snapshot of the source is bundled by each migration.
-In practice, you would have many `plv8-startup` migrations corresponding to milestones.
+In practice, you would have many `plv8` migrations corresponding to milestones.

 3. To update the database and mygrate down/up your last migration created above